emailAan/just-a-test/src/standaarden.md

 ```

 Location components: src/components
-The components directory should have an index.js in which all components should be listed
+All components should have it's one directory, the index.js file should contain/export the component.
+The components directory should have an index.js in which all components should be exported.

 ### Container
 example of a container: